Concealed Weapon License Fast-Track Application Processing

 Our office is proud to assist with the expediting of Florida Concealed Weapon License applications for active military members and veterans.

-Active military personnel who want to expedite their Florida Concealed Weapon License application should bring a copy of their Common Access Card or other form of official military identification to their appointment.
+Active military personnel who want to expedite their Florida Concealed Weapon License application should bring a copy of their Common Access Card or another form of official military identification to their appointment.
 We can also accept a copy of service members’ current orders as proof of active duty status.
 Honorably discharged veterans should bring a copy of their DD 214 long form.

 Make an appointment (Please note that appointments are not required, but are preferred for faster service.
 Walk-in customers are not accepted after 4 p.m.)